egonw/compact-ids-in-reports/README.md

 represent the PDB structure [2gc4](https://bioregistry.io/pdb:2gc4) as *pdb:2gc4*.

 When the prefixes are defined by community standards, then a compact identifier can be resolved.
+There currently are multiple providers of prefix files [Wimalaratne2018], including Identifiers.org [BernalLlinares2021] and Bioregistry [Hoyt2022].
+The Bioregistry has an overview of more than twenty registries of prefixes and their metadata [Hoyt2022].
+The metadata commonly includes information on the URL pattern for each identifier.
+Often this is more than one pattern, as there may more several databases with information for the same identifier.

-There currently two main providers of prefix files [Wimalaratne2018], Identifiers.org [BernalLlinares2021], and Bioregistry [Hoyt2022].
-There match three existing *resolvers* that will take a compact identifier as part of a resolver URL and redirect to the database with the record matching that identifier:
+It is the URL pattern in the database that allows services to *resolve* the compact identifier into a link to a database.
+The above registries correspond to three existing *resolvers* that will take a compact identifier as part of a resolver URL and redirect to the database with the record matching that identifier: